This post first appeared on VICE Poland.

-Jakub Różalski is a Polish artist whose latest project, 1920+, has attracted positive attention around the world because of his combination of the Polish countryside in the early 20th century and colossal robots.
+Jakub Różalski is a Polish artist, whose latest project 1920+ has attracted positive attention around the world, thanks to his original combination of two mutually exclusive worlds: the Polish countryside in the beginning of the last century and colossal robots.

 According to Różalski, 1920+ is a fictitious take on the Polish-Soviet War (1919-1921) that saw a clash between Polish forces and Soviet Russia and Soviet Ukraine.
-He sees the series not only as a creative outlet but also as a means to interest others in Polish history and Polish pride.
+He sees the series not only as a creative outlet but also as a means to interest others in Polish history and urge them to take pride in being a Pole.
 If Juliusz Kossak painted massive robots, Różalski would be his protégé.

 I called Jakub up for a chat.

-Jakub Różalski: Generally, the whole project is based on the Polish-Soviet War, the Battle of Warsaw, and the harsh realities of the period.
-The Battle of Warsaw is considered by many historians to be one of the most important in the history of the world because it changed the fate of Europe and stopped the Russian Revolution [from moving west].
+Jakub Różalski: Generally, the whole project is based on the Polish-Soviet War (February 1919 - March 1921), the Battle of Warsaw and the harsh realities of the period.
+The Battle of Warsaw is considered by many historians as one of the most important in the history of the world, because it changed the fate of Europe and stopped the Red Revolution.

 Remind me, what was the mood that prevailed in Europe at that time?

 After the First World War, sentiments in Europe were very revolutionary – the people were frustrated.
 The Bolsheviks decided to take advantage of that and began their march to the West.
 Poland was the first country that actually was able to resist and it was only two years later that we regained our independence.

 Very few people, outside of our country know about these events, and this is a very interesting period in the history of the world and Europe.
 Additionally, this was the last war that employed the cavalry to a large extent, which in my eyes adds to it kind of romanticism.

 Where did the idea for the project come from?